Church of St Augustine of Canterbury

 12 noon Sung Mass (Please check latest Sunday Newsheet for information)

 - There is a WC in Church - but its use is restricted to after the Service (or before if arriving sufficiently early) because it is accessed through the Vestry.
-There is a very good WC (including disabled provision) in the Best Lane Blue Badge Holders Car park (below).
+There is a very good WC (including disabled provision) in the Best Lane Blue Badge Holders Car park (diagonally opposite the front of the Church).

 - Car Park for disabled blue badge holders in Best Lane (behind the Beaney Institute & Library) - however blue badge holders can also park 'on road' in the nearby Orange Street.

-- Rail Stations - Canterbury West (20 min walk) Canterbury East ( 30 min)
+- Rail Stations - Canterbury West (20 min walk) Canterbury East ( 30 min walk)

 - Bus Station - 20 mins walk